 Oatmeal bars can be a great healthier option, especially when they’re homemade since you can control the ingredients going into them.

-- The base of these bars is made up of quick oats and oat flour which is incredibly nutrient-dense, offering soluble fibre, and vitamins and minerals, such as iron, calcium, and magnesium.
+- The base of these bars is made up of quick oats and oat flour which is incredibly nutrient-dense, offering soluble fiber, and vitamins and minerals, such as iron, calcium, and magnesium.

 - Bananas are rich in B6 and folate.
 The B vitamins play an important role in energy metabolism and are involved in many enzyme processes.
-Bananas can also improve gut health since they are a source of prebiotic fibre, which essentially feeds probiotics, the healthy bacteria found in our gut.
-Additionally, the fibre found in bananas can help keep you regular and prevent constipation.
+Bananas can also improve gut health since they are a source of prebiotic fiber, which essentially feeds probiotics, the healthy bacteria found in our gut.
+Additionally, the fiber found in bananas can help keep you regular and prevent constipation.

 - Dark chocolate offers compounds known as flavonoids.
-Flavonoids are antioxidants that help repair damaged cells in the body, which may reduce the risk of heart disease and other chronic diseases.
+Flavonoids are antioxidants that help repair damaged cells in the body, which may reduce the risk of heart disease and other chronic diseases (source).

-- Each bar is a source of fibre which can help manage blood sugar levels and keep you feeling full for longer and energized throughout the day!
+- Each bar is a source of fiber which can help manage blood sugar levels and keep you feeling full for longer and energized throughout the day!

 - These oatmeal bars contain no refined sugar since they’re sweetened naturally with bananas and maple syrup.
 But don’t worry, they’re plenty sweet.